kkatsi/TableVisualizeApp/README.md

 # Table Visualization Application #

 With this application you can create graphs and pies from a table that contains numbers.
 You can edit the table and add the numbers you want.
 Then there are three options.
-First: You can draw a graph for each column, Second: You can draw a pie for each column, Third: You can save (locally) the table you created and reload it again whenever you want with php and ajax requests.
+First: You can draw a graph for each column, Second: You can draw a pie for each column, Third: You can save the table you created (json files) and reload it again whenever you want with php and ajax requests.

-(You have to download the project locally, or in a server, in order to run it in full scale cause of php and server need)
+(You have to download the project locally and run it with a virtual server that has php activated, or in a real php server, in order to run it in full scale cause of real time requests and the save feature.)

-Check some features of the application live [here](https://kkatsi.github.io/TableVisualizeApp/).
+Check the application (except save feature) live [here](https://kkatsi.github.io/TableVisualizeApp/).